At the end of Year R children are assessed to see if they have achieved a good level of development. We are performing above other schools Nationally.

 Expected is the national standard for a child at the end of year 6.
 This graph shows that the school achieved significantly better than other schools nationally at the expected standard.

 Progress is measured from the end of Key Stage 1 (Year 2) to the end of Key Stage 2 (Year 6).
-As you can see we outperform other schools nationally and in the the top 10% of schools for progress in Maths.
+As you can see we outperform other schools nationally in Reading and Maths.

 A pupil’s scaled score is based on their raw score.
 The raw score is the total number of marks a pupil scores in a test, based on the number of questions they answered correctly.